-These headphones offer remarkable mid accuracy.
-Aside from a minor dip in the mid-mid range, the rest of the frequency spectrum is remarkably flat and well-balanced.
-This results in clear, full-bodied vocals and lead instrumentals that are present in the mix.
+These headphones offer remarkable mid-accuracy.
+Aside from a minor dip in the mid-mid range that nudges instruments and lead vocals towards the back of the mix, the rest of the frequency spectrum is remarkably flat and well-balanced.
+This results in clear, present, and full-bodied vocals and lead instruments.

 The JBL Tune 125 TWS have great peaks and dips performance.
 There's a small dip in the mid-mid range that nudges vocals and lead instruments toward the back of the mix.
 This is followed by a bump that extends across the high-mid through low-treble ranges, which could yield a slightly harsh quality to some notes.
 A dip in the low through mid-treble ranges can veil the finer details of some vocals and lead instruments and make some sibilants sound slightly dull and lispy.

 These headphones have superb stereo imaging performance.
-Their weighted group delay falls beneath the audibility threshold, resulting in tight bass and transparent treble.
-Their L/R drivers are well-matched in regards to amplitude, frequency, and phase response, which should ensure the accurate placement of objects like voices and instruments in the stereo image.
-That said, these results are only valid for our test unit, and your experience may vary.
+Their weighted group delay falls mostly beneath the audibility threshold.
+There's small peak in the bass range, but it shouldn't be audible with regular content, resulting in tight bass and transparent treble.
+Their L/R drivers are well-matched in regards to amplitude, frequency, and phase response, which ensures the accurate placement of objects like voices and instruments in the stereo image.
+That said, these results are only valid for our unit, and your experience may vary.

-Like most closed-back in-ears, the JBL Tune 125 TWS have a terrible passive soundstage.
-They bypass any sort of outer-ear interaction, resulting in a closed-off listening experience that causes sound to be perceived as coming from inside your own head rather than speakers placed around you.
+Like most closed-back in-ears, the JBL Tune 125 TWS have a terrible passive soundstage. Βy design, they bypass any outer-ear interaction, resulting in sound that's perceived to be coming from inside your head rather than speakers placed around you.
 You may want to consider the JBL Tune 225TWS True Wireless if you're looking for truly wireless headphones with a more spacious passive soundstage, in part due to their shallower earbud fit.

-The weighted harmonic distortion performance of these headphones is impressive.
+The weighted harmonic distortion performance is impressive.
 Distortion at both moderate and high volumes remains within good limits across the frequency spectrum, which should result in clean and pure audio reproduction.

 These are the settings used to test the JBL Tune 125 TWS.
 Our results are only valid in this configuration.

 The JBL Tune 125 TWS leak very little audio.
-What little sound does escape occurs in the mid-treble range, which gives leaking audio a slightly thin quality.
+What little sound does escape occurs in the treble range, giving leaking audio a slightly thin quality.
 Still, you should be able to listen to your music at pretty high volumes with little fear of disrupting people nearby.

-The integrated microphone delivers decent recording quality.
-Your voice should sound natural, clear, and mostly free of distortion, but it may also be perceived as somewhat thin.
+The integrated microphone has a decent recording quality.
+Your voice should sound natural, clear, and mostly free of distortion, but it doesn't sound very full-bodied.

 The JBL Tune 125 TWS have okay Bluetooth connectivity.
-They support Bluetooth 5.0, but not NFC or multi-device pairing, which could be annoying if you like to stream music from your phone while remaining connected to your work computer.
-They have high audio latency on PCs and Android devices but perform slightly better in this regard when connected to iOS devices.
-It should be noted that apps and devices compensate differently for latency, so your experience in the real world can vary.
+They support Bluetooth 5.0, but not multi-device pairing, which could be annoying if you like to stream music from your phone while remaining connected to your work computer.
+Unfortunately, they have high latency with PCs, iOS, and Android devices, so you're likely to notice a delay if you use them to stream video or games.
+That said, some apps and devices compensate for latency, so your experience in the real world can vary.

-These in-ears can't be used wired.
-They come with a USB-C cable for charging their case.
+You can't use these in-ears wired.
+They come with a USB-C to USΒ-A cable for charging their case.

 The JBL Tune 125 TWS come with a charging case that supplies roughly three extra full charges.
 It doesn't have any inputs other than a USB-C charging port and doesn't support wireless charging.